 LLID identifies the multicast LLID that carries the content for the given multicast group.

 IpSa/IpDa identify the source and destination addresses for the given multicast group.

-PortCount identifies the number of UNI ports associated with the given multicast group, followed by their listing in the form of a set of Port N fields.
+CpeMac identifies the MAC address of the CPE device that send the IGMP/MDL join request for the specific dynamic IP multicast session.

 eOAM_MC_Register eOAMPDU

 The eOAM_MC_Register eOAMPDU is used by the OLT to associate a multicast LLID with a unicast LLID assigned by the MPCP discovery and registration process.
 The default multicast LLID for a unicast link is 0x7F-FF (1G-EPON) or 0x7F-FE (10G-EPON).